William Burkitt (judge): Freemasonry

 Burkitt was District Grand Mark Master of District Grand Mark Lodge, Bengal and then District Grandmaster of Bengal, presiding over Freemasonry for over half of India's population in the Bengal Presidency.

 Emir of Afghanistan

 His most well-known achievement was, together with Lord Kitchener (then District Grandmaster of Punjab), to induct into masonry the Emir of Afghanistan Habibullah Khan at Freemasons Hall at Lodge Concordia in Park Street, Kolkata in 1907.
-This lodge is the home of the United Grand Lodge of Bengal of which Burkitt was District Grandmaster.
+This lodge is the home of the District Grand Lodge of Bengal of which Burkitt was District Grandmaster.

 Induction of Emir Habibullah Khan IV of Afghanistan into masonry on 1 Feb 1907, by William Robert Burkitt and others.

 An account of this highly unusual event was written at the time by Sir Henry McMahon.
 It was performed in an unusual style, the Emir taking all three ordinary degrees of masonry at once - a rare event rumoured to signify membership of the Roshaniya.